St. Mary's Cathedral (Marawi)

-Saint Mary’s Cathedral (officially the Cathedral of María Auxiliadora) is a church in the predominantly Muslim city of Marawi on the southern Philippine island of Mindanao and is the seat of the Roman Catholic Territorial Prelature of Marawi.
+The Cathedral of María Auxiliadora, also known as Saint Mary's Cathedral, is a Roman Catholic church in the predominantly Muslim city of Marawi on the southern island of Mindanao, Philippines.
+The church is the seat of the Territorial Prelature of Marawi.

 Background

 Belonging to the Territorial Prelature of Marawi, the church was built in 1934 and dedicated to Mary Help of Christians.
 In March 2008, the church reportedly had a corrugated iron roof.
 Being in a majority Muslim city, the church's façade did not display a cross.

 Battle of Marawi

 During the 2017 Battle of Marawi, the extremist Maute Group seized the cathedral as part of their takeover of the city.
 Online videos posted by the militants showed them toppling and smashing religious icons, tearing photographs of Pope Francis, and desecrating the chancel.
 They later set pews and the whole structure alight.
-The church was heavily damaged with bullet holes on the structure's wall and tin foil roof.
+The church was heavily damaged with bullet holes on the structure's wall and tin roof.

 The military recaptured the cathedral from the Maute Group on August 25, 2017.